 A typical example of this involves toys for young children.
 You have probably seen labels that state that a product is not suited for kids under a certain age.
 When a company fails to provide adequate warnings, people can get hurt.

 Other examples of marketing defects include:

 Defenses to Product Liability Claims

-One defense often raised in product liability cases is that the plaintiff has not sufficiently identified the supplier of the identified product.
+One defense often raised in product liability cases is that the plaintiff did not correctly identify the manufacturer or supplier of the specified product.
 A plaintiff must be able to connect the product with the party or parties responsible for manufacturing or supplying it.

 Another defense is that the plaintiff substantially altered the product after it left the manufacturer's control, and this alteration caused the plaintiff's injury.
-A related defense is that the plaintiff misused the product in an unforeseeable way, and that his/her misuse of the product cause the injuries.
+The defendant may also argue that the plaintiff misused the product in an unforeseeable way and that their misuse of the product caused the injuries.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help